-Domestic employers are not considered to operate a trade or business and are therefore not eligible for the employee retention credit with respect to their domestic employees.
-However, since tribal governments are not subject to income tax under the Code and are therefore generally not required to determine whether a tribal activity is a trade or a business under Article 162 of the Code and sections 414 (m) and (o) of the Code.
+Domestic employers are not considered to operate a trade or business and are therefore not eligible for the ERC with respect to their domestic employees.
+In order to determine eligibility for the ERC, all employers, including tribal governments and tribal entities, must apply the aggregation rules of sections 52 (a) and (b) of the Code and sections 414 (m) and (o) of the Code.
 The Department of the Treasury and the IRS have concluded that the rules of section 162 are not the appropriate basis for determining whether a tribal government conducts a trade or business for the purposes of the ERC.
 The ERC is an important benefit for businesses affected by COVID-19, providing them with much needed financial relief.